Searching...

 Dedicated-type high-voltage power supplies are power supplies with application- and device-specific features and output ranges.
 Matsusada Precision introduces high voltage power supplies for electrostatic chucks, X-ray tubes, piezo element drives, PMTs, mass spectrometers, electron beams, and xenon lamps.

-High-voltage power supply for X-ray tubes: Link to our products line
+High-voltage power supply for X-ray tubes

 The high-voltage power supply for X-ray tubes combines a high-voltage power supply for accelerating electrons and a low-voltage power supply for the filament.
 There are two types of high-voltage power supplies for X-ray tubes: anode-grounded and cathode-grounded.
 There is also a bipolar connection, in which the high-voltage power supply is connected to both poles.
 For more information on types of X-ray tubes and high-voltage power supplies, please refer to "Types of X-ray tubes and high-voltage power supplies" in the Technical Tips.